sd17spring/sd17spring.github.io/_pages/toolboxes.md

 You will complete at least five Project Toolbox exercises.
-At least three must be done before Spring Break (due by March 13th), and the remaining exercises can be completed during the first week of the final project (due by March 28th).
+At least three must be done before Spring Break (due by March 13th), and the remaining exercises can be completed during the second week of the final project (due by March 28th).

 If you get through the Project Toolbox exercises and you have a great idea for